anthonypanzz/automation-security-aws-config/README.md

 ## ⭐ Why This Matters

-This automation ensures that the **“No Public SSH”** security policy isn’t just written in documentation—it’s **actively enforced 24/7 across the environment**.
+This automation ensures that the **“No Public SSH”** security policy isn’t just written in documentation, it’s **actively enforced 24/7 across the environment**.

 - No configuration drift
 - No exposed ports